timwuthenow/ibamoe-enablement/docs/guided_exercises/00_get_tools/env-setup.md

 ## Next steps

-At this point you should have Red Hat PAM, and Kafka on your environment.
-Before proceeding to the next steps, make sure you have Red Hat PAM and Kafka server up and running.
+At this point you should have {{ product.short }}, and Kafka on your environment.
+Before proceeding to the next steps, make sure you have both {{ product.short }} and Kafka server up and running.